-During the period since the publication of revised outcomes we have undertaken a comprehensive restructure of the organisation together with a voluntary severance process which has resulted in a reduction in the overall staffing complement.
+During the period since the publication of the October 2014 outcomes we have undertaken a comprehensive restructure of the organisation together with a voluntary severance process which has resulted in a reduction in the overall staffing complement.
 This has as a consequence provided limited opportunities to progress on equality outcomes.
-I would however hope to see continued progress over the next couple of years.